logsdail/logsdail.github.io/sphinx-doc/group/index.rst

 * `GitHub <https://github.com/logsdail/carmm/>`_ : For those keen to engage with software development, our scripts/software are stored here.
 Tutorial examples are also available `here <https://github.com/logsdail/external_examples>`_.

 .. note:: If you can't find a tool that does what you want online, or are creating your own scripts, someone in the group may well have worked on a similar problem before.
-Save yourself effort and help our collegiate effort by joining our `GitHub <https://github.com/logsdail/carmm/>`_ and adding/developing the available software!
+Save yourself effort by and help our collegiate effort by joining our `GitHub <https://github.com/logsdail/carmm/>`_ and adding/developing the available software!
+An `internal folder <https://cf-my.sharepoint.com/:f:/g/personal/logsdaila_cardiff_ac_uk/EpGS8SZBWH9Gi-1RAetBIb8BB1wV7KDaKAaeP-Ln4kn8XA?e=ELaqO3>`_ also exists for miscellaneous scripts/guides.

 Tutorials
 ---------